 Romans have a tradition of eating out on Christmas Day.
 So, it gets busy at Roman restaurants on Christmas Day.
 So keep in mind to book your place in a restaurant in advance.

 Traditional Roman Christmas Eve dinner is about fish.
 So do like Romans do, and have la vigilia – traditional Christmas Eve seven-dish seafood, grilled eel, or baccala – salted cod.
 Or go for cotechino e lenticchie – a pork rind sausage made with spices and lentils on the side as a meal for good luck in the upcoming year.

 Do like Romans do and have traditional Italian tortellini soup for Christmas day lunch.
-Or enjoy some delicious traditional Italian dishes like lasagne alla bolognese with meat ragù, or creamy béchamel sauce, and fresh pasta.
+Or enjoy some delicious traditional Italian dishes like lasagne alla bolognese with meat ragù, creamy béchamel sauce, and fresh pasta.
 For dessert try panettone or pan d’oro – sweet Christmas bread with raisins, lemon zest, and candied orange that goes well with sweet Moscato wine.
 Needless to say, the iconic panettone is one of the best Italian desserts.

 To make it short, Rome is hardly resistible at Christmastime.
 And, if you want to explore beyond Rome, there are many great day trips from Rome.

 To save your money and time, don’t forget to get your Vatican & Rome City Pass with Free Transportation.

 Rome Christmas Markets 2023 dates: Dec 8, 2022 – Jan 6, 2024